robert/robert.github.com/_posts/2019-06-25-i-was-7-words-away-from-being-spear-phished.md

 <img src="/images/phish-neil-edu.png" />

-* Neil's spent 7 years at secondary school.
+* Neil spent 7 years at secondary school.
 That's standard in the UK.
 But his final 2 years apparently overlapped with his first 2 years at university.
 That doesn't make much sense.
 * Neil describes his pre-university education as "High School".
 We don't have "High School" in the UK - we call it "Secondary School".
 This might make sense if Neil was American, or trying to communicate with an American audience, but there's no indication that this is the case.

 <img src="/images/phish-neil-sec.png" />

-* I don't *think* that going from Postdoctoral Researcher to Research Grants Administrator is a common career path.
-I *think* that they're entirely different jobs.
-Not sure about this though.
 * Neil's LinkedIn cover photo is a stock photo of Cambridge University.
 I didn't think twice about this at first, but in light of all of the above, it strikes me as a little odd.
 Does he really love his university so much that he uses a stock photo of it in his professional profile?
 Not even a nice photo of his office that he took himself?
 It seems more likely to me that this is the work of someone trying to make a phony profile that oozes "I work at Cambridge University, nothing to see here".

 <img src="/images/phish-neil-cover.png" />